Islam during the Yuan dynasty: Political status of Muslims

-Jinan Great Southern Mosque was completed during the reign of Temür (Emperor Chengzong of Yuan).

 Unlike the western khanates, emperors of the Yuan dynasty did not convert to Islam.
 However, they elevated the status of foreigners from West Asia.
 Peoples such as the Muslim Persians and Arabs from West Asia worked in high-ranking posts instead of native Confucian scholars.
 These Islamic peoples from various regions were later referred to as the Semu people, meaning "various sorts".

 At the same time the Mongols imported Muslims from West Asia to serve as administrators in China, the Mongols also sent Han and Khitans from China to serve as administrators over the Muslim population in Bukhara in Central Asia, using foreigners to curtail the power of the local peoples of both lands.

 The territory of the Yuan dynasty was divided into 12 districts during the reign of Kublai (Emperor Shizu) with a governor and vice-governor each.
 According to the Iranian historian Rashid-al-Din Hamadani, of these 12 governors, 8 were Muslims; in the remaining districts, Muslims were vice-governors.

 Over 10,000 Muslim names can be identified in Yuan historical records.
 The standard word for Muslims in Chinese language documents of the late Yuan period is "Huihui" (回回).
 The Muslims were overseen by a Huihui named Yeheidie'erding (Amir al-Din) who designed Qionghua island which sits in the lake of Beihai Park in central Beijing.
 In the fourteenth century, the total population of Muslims in China was 4,000,000.